Why Career Counseling Is Important

 Framework Overview

-Capability: tactical coaching for resumes, interviews, negotiation, and targeted skill acquisition (short courses, certifications).
+Capability: tactical coaching on resumes, interviews, negotiation, skill acquisition.

-Mobility: country selection frameworks, visa and credential checklists, and cross-cultural readiness coaching.
+Mobility: country selection frameworks, visa & credential checklists, cross-cultural readiness coaching.

-If you want one-on-one help to map these pillars onto your specific situation, you can schedule a free discovery call to explore which elements you should prioritize.
+If you want one-on-one help to map these pillars onto your situation, you can schedule a free discovery call.

 A Step-By-Step Action Plan You Can Use Today

 Use this action plan as a working template.
-It’s structured so you can implement it in stages and scale up support when needed.
+You can implement it in stages and scale up support when needed.

-- Conduct a 90-minute audit of your current situation: skills, accomplishments, constraints, and non-negotiables.
+Conduct a 90-minute audit of your current situation: skills, accomplishments, constraints, non-negotiables.
 Capture this in a single-page document.

-- Complete one validated assessment (strengths, interests, or values) and summarize the top three insights that affect your career direction.
+Complete one validated assessment (strengths, interests or values) and summarise the top 3 insights.

-- Build or update the core professional artifacts: resume, LinkedIn, and a short portfolio or project summary.
+Build or update your core professional artefacts: resume, LinkedIn, a short portfolio/project summary.
 Use clean templates to speed the process and ensure readability.
-Consider downloading practical resume and cover letter templates to avoid reinventing the wheel.

-- Create a 90-day job search or skill acquisition plan with weekly outputs and measurable targets (applications sent, network conversations, courses completed).
+Create a 90-day plan with weekly outputs and measurable targets (applications sent, network conversations, courses completed).

-- When offers or options appear, use a decision matrix to compare compensation, growth potential, and alignment to life goals, including relocation feasibility.
+When offers or options appear, use a decision matrix to compare compensation, growth potential, alignment to life goals including relocation feasibility.

 This sequence compresses indecision into executable work and creates feedback loops so your plan adapts as you learn.